Interstate 265 (Tennessee): Route description

 The highway started at the western end of the I-40 portion of the downtown loop, at I-40 exit 208.
 It went north and intersected U.S. Route 41A (US 41A; Rosa L. Parks Boulevard [then-called 8th Avenue North, and later MetroCenter Boulevard]), which was the only exit.
 It then crossed the Cumberland River on the Lyle H. Fulton Memorial Bridge and ended at an interchange with I-65 and I-24.

 History

 I-265 opened to traffic on March 15, 1971.
-It formed a link between I-65 and I-40 and formed the entire northwest portion of the Nashville downtown loop.
-The auxiliary route formed traffic problems on the loop as people preferred the main I-65 route over the auxiliary loop.
-In 2000, the designation was eliminated as I-65 was rerouted on the northwest and southwest parts of the downtown loop in an attempt to combat traffic issues.
+It formed a route between I-65 and I-40 and consisted of the northwest portion of the downtown loop.
+The auxiliary route contributed to traffic problems on the loop as many drivers preferred to remain on I-65, which ran concurrently with I-24 on the eastern side of the loop, over the auxiliary I-265.
+In 2000, the designation was eliminated as I-65 was rerouted on the northwest and southwest parts of the downtown loop in an attempt to address traffic issues.